abhi914200/dev-directory-app/README.md

 ---

 ## License
-MIT — see LICENSE file for details.
+This project is licensed under the MIT License - feel free to use it for learning and personal projects.